AY2526S1-CS2103T-F15b-3/tp/docs/DeveloperGuide.md

         - Save and close the file
         - Relaunch TrackerGuru

        **Expected:** TrackerGuru starts with an empty address book and shows a warning message about corrupted data.
-The corrupted file is not overwritten, unless the user makes changes to the empty address book.
+The corrupted file is not overwritten, unless the user makes changes via commands to the empty address book.

     1. **Simulating a missing data file:**
         - Delete the `addressbook.json` file from the `data` folder